CiiDub/cursor_tricks/Readme.md

 This is my favorite, because it uses my three favorite features in BBEdit.

-_Menu Scripts_ let you prepend a script to a native menu command and optionally continue with command.
+_Menu Scripts_ let you prepend a script to a native menu command and ⌥ally continue with command.
 As well as append a script so it runs after the command.
 Just a great idea.

 _Scratchpad_ is a persistent document in BBedit.
 The name really kind of says it.
 It doesn’t sound like much but in practise it’s great.

 _Unix Worksheets_ are documents that will execute shell commands when you _Control Return_ a line.
 It’s the command line meets a text document.
 You can make and save as many as you like but BBedit also has a persistent one available through the _Window_ menu just like Scratchpad.

-I have these two persistent documents assigned to _Command 1_ and _Command 2_ respectively.
+I have these two persistent documents assigned to _⌘ 1_ and _⌘ 2_ respectively.

 What I recently discovered was that every BBEdit project also get a Scratchpad and a persistent Unix Worksheet.
-With this script the project versions are just as easy to activate. _Command 1_ and _Command 2_ in my case, when a project is the frontmost window.
+With this script the project versions are just as easy to activate. _⌘ 1_ and _⌘ 2_ in my case, when a project is the frontmost window.

-If you wish to access the app level documents while leaving a project in front, then hold _Option_ and activate them from the _Window_ menu.
+If you wish to access the app level documents while leaving a project in front, then hold _⌥_ and activate them from the _Window_ menu.
 You can also get them by right clicking the BBEdit icon in the dock.

 - __Lines•New Line After Paragraph__, captures the leading white space from the current line, then applies it to the new line.